Project-Toto/Toto/README.md

 Direct Message Vanadium#8665 on Discord

 ### Rules for Developers
-- Current General Development for EoS shall be pushed onto the `main` branch.
+- Current General Development for Alkebulan shall be pushed onto the `main` branch.